Zeioth/compiler.nvim/README.md

 * **How can I add a language that is not supported yet?** Fork the project, and go to the directory `/compiler/languages`.
 Copy `c.lua` and rename it to any language you would like to add, for example `ruby.lua`.
 Now modify the file the way you want.
 It is important you name the file as the filetype of the language you are implementing.
 Then please, submit a PR to this repo so everyone can benefit from it.
 * **How can I change the way the compiler works?** Same as the previous one.
 * **Is this plugin just a compiler, or can I run scripts too?** Yes you can.
 But if your script receive arguments, we recommend you to use the terminal instead, because creating a `.solution.toml` file just to be able to pass arguments to your simple shell script is probably a overkill, and not the right tool.
-* **Is this plugin also a building system manager?** No, it is not.
-For convenience, we provide the option `Run Makefile`, which should cover some cases of use.
-But if your workflow relies heavily on building systems, please consider installing an specific neovim plugin for this purpose.
-[See wiki](https://github.com/Zeioth/Compiler.nvim/wiki/Makefile-examples#building-systems-support).
 * **I'm a windows user, do I need to do something special?** You have to [enable WLS](https://www.youtube.com/watch?v=fFbLUEQsRhM), and run nvim inside.
 Otherwise it would be impossible for you to install the [required dependencies](https://github.com/Zeioth/Compiler.nvim/wiki/how-to-install-the-required-dependencies).
 * **Where are the global options?** There are not.
 Creating a `.solution.toml` file of your project is the way to configure stuff.
 This way we can keep the code extra simple.
 *  **How can I disable notifications when compiling?** Check [here](https://github.com/stevearc/overseer.nvim/issues/158#issuecomment-1631542247).